Appointed Representatives – Are Your Principals Holding You Back?

 In 2016, the Financial Conduct Authority thematic review into Principals and Their Appointed Representatives in the General Insurance Sector highlighted shortcomings in some Principal firms:

-The review highlighted shortcomings in some Principal firms’ understanding of the rules and their compliance with the requirements.
-In the FCA’s own words, “the issues we identified were serious and widespread, and showed that over half of the Principal firms did not fully understand the risks arising from their ARs’ activities, or were unable to demonstrate that they were complying with their obligations to control and oversee these activities.”
+“the issues we identified were serious and widespread, and showed that over half of the Principal firms did not fully understand the risks arising from their ARs’ activities or were unable to demonstrate that they were complying with their obligations to control and oversee these activities.”

-The Principal is responsible for any regulatory shortcomings that might occur with their ARs, and must, therefore, put in place an appropriate risk management framework to identify and manage the risks that the individual ARs present to their business and to clients.
+The Principal is responsible for any regulatory shortcomings that might occur with their ARs and it is essential that they have in place an appropriate risk management framework to identify and manage the risks that the individual ARs present to their business and to their clients.